CodingCrowd/base/en/VALUES.md

 ### Coding Crowd Community Values

-The Coding Crowd organization aims to promote an inclusive and diverse space within the projects of the organization and wherever else our admins and users have a voice as advocates that can make an impact.
+Coding Crowd aims to promote an inclusive and diverse space within the projects of the organization and wherever else our admins and users have a voice as advocates that can make an impact.